valentina-web/SML5202-2020-Final-Valentina/index.md

       <a href="image/Hello.jpeg">
         <img src="images/Hello.jpeg" alt="img-word" style="width:100%">
         <div class="caption">
-          <p>No matter what Spanish speaking country you are in, the word word for hello is Hola</p>
+          <p>No matter what Spanish speaking country you are in, the word for hello is Hola</p>
         </div>
       </a>
     </div>